ck-fantasy-hockey/CKFantasyHockey/README.md

 CKFantasyFootball is a full-stack web application that is a platform for Fantasy Hockey.
 The front-end is built purely from React.js.
 The backend will be built using Flask and MySQL.

+## Getting Running

+Helpful link for the first section: https://reactjs.org/docs/add-react-to-a-website.html#optional-try-react-with-jsx
+* Install Node.js and npm
+* Install babel using npm

+The rest is Python
+* Install Python 3
+* Intall Flask
+  * `pip3 install flask`

+To run the project
+* Navigate to project folder
+* `flask run`

+Project will be served on http://localhost:5000

+Ensure that you use the `--watch` switch when running babel (see the React page linked) so that when you make changes in the React JavaScript files, they're transpiled in realtime.

 ## Project Directory Structure

 Path | Description